experimentalpolitics/immigration/material/design.md

 4. Decreased a little
 5. Decreased a lot

-**unemp:** Out of every 100 people living in the United States, how many do you think were born outside of the country?
-[Response is given in textbox; only responses 0-100 are allowed.
-Don't know option is also provided.]

-- 0-100 *SLIDER*
-- 999 Don't know

-Most people who come to live in the U.S. work and pay taxes.
+**[taxes]** Most people who come to live in the U.S. work and pay taxes.
 They also use health and social services.
 On balance, do you think people who come here take out more than they put in or put in more than they take out?

 - 0 (Generally take out more) - 10 (Generally put in more) & 99 (DK)

-You answer to the previous question was *X*.
-Please explain your answer in a few short sentences.
+**[taxes_oe]** Please explain your answer in a few short sentences.
 What is the main argument that came to mind when answering the question?

 - *TEXTBOX*

-On average, would you say that people who come to live here from other countries will take jobs away from people already here or add to the economy by creating additional jobs?
+**[jobs]** On average, would you say that people who come to live here from other countries will take jobs away from people already here or add to the economy by creating additional jobs?

 - 0 (Take jobs away) - 10 (Create additional jobs) & 99 (DK)

-You answer to the previous question was *X*.
-Please explain your answer in a few short sentences.
+**[jobs_oe]** Please explain your answer in a few short sentences.
 What is the main argument that came to mind when answering the question?

 - *TEXTBOX*

-And would you say that America's cultural life is generally undermined or enriched by people coming to live here from other countries?
+**[culture]** And would you say that America's cultural life is generally undermined or enriched by people coming to live here from other countries?

 - 0 (Cultural life undermined) - 10 (Cultural life enriched) & 99 (DK)

-You answer to the previous question was *X*.
-Please explain your answer in a few short sentences.
+**[culture_oe]** Please explain your answer in a few short sentences.
 What is the main argument that came to mind when answering the question?

 - *TEXTBOX*

-In general, do you think that America's crime problems are made worse or better by people coming to live here from other countries?
+**[crime]** In general, do you think that America's crime problems are made worse or better by people coming to live here from other countries?

 - 0 (Made worse) - 10 (Made better) & 99 (DK)

-You answer to the previous question was *X*.
-Please explain your answer in a few short sentences.
+**[crime_oe]** Please explain your answer in a few short sentences.
 What is the main argument that came to mind when answering the question?

 - *TEXTBOX*

+## Block 3: Trust in media sources

+Let's briefly return to the question of different media sources.

+Rank media sources in terms of how much you trust them

+Trust in MSNBC / Fox?

-## Block 2: Sociodemographics
+## Block 4: Sociodemographics

+This almost completes our survey, we only need some additional information about your background.

-**gender:** Do you consider yourself Male, Female, or other?
+**[gender]** Do you consider yourself Male, Female, or other?

 1. Male
 2. Female
 3. Other

-**age:** What is your age?
+**[age]** What is your age?

 - *TEXTBOX*

+**[usborn]** Were you born in the United States?

+1. Yes
+2. No

+**[usborn_year]** *(only ask if [usborn]==0)* When did you first arrive to live in the US?

+- *TEXTBOX*

-**race:** What racial or ethnic group best describes you?
+**[race]** What racial or ethnic group best describes you?

 1. White
 2. Black